posit-dev/positron/extensions/positron-python/.github/test_plan.md

     1. Open the notebook editor on the host
     1. Run a cell on the host
     1. Verify the editor opens on the guest and the cell is run there too
+-   [ ] Jupyter Hub support
+    1. Install Docker Desktop onto a machine
+    1. Create a folder with a file 'Dockerfile' in it.
+    1. Mark the file to look like so:

+    ```
+    ARG BASE_CONTAINER=jupyterhub/jupyterhub
+    FROM $BASE_CONTAINER

+    USER root

+    USER $NB_UID
+    ```

+    1. From a command prompt (in the same folder as the Dockerfile), run ```docker build -t jupyterhubcontainer:1.0 .```
+    1. Run ```docker container create --name jupyterhub jupyterhubcontainer:1.0 jupyterhub```
+    1. From the docker desktop app, start the jupyterhub container.
+    1. From the docker desktop app, run the CLI
+    1. From the new command prompt, run ```adduser testuser```
+    1. Follow the series of prompts to add a password for this user
+    1. Open VS code
+    1. Open a folder with a python file in it.
+    1. Run the ```Python: Specify local or remote Jupyter server for connections``` command.
+    1. Pick 'Existing'
+    1. Enter ```http://localhost:8000``` (assuming the jupyter hub container was successful in launching)
+    1. Reload VS code and reopen this folder.
+    1. Run a cell in a python file.
+        [ ] Verify results
+            1. Verify you are asked first for a user name and then a password.
+            1. Verify a cell runs once you enter the user name and password
+            1. Verify that the python that is running in the interactive window is from the docker container (if on windows it should show a linux path)

 #### P2 Test Scenarios